 They have a large brain that extends into the nervous system of their arms!
 This means that its brain is not in 1 particular place, as with most other creatures, but has more of a “Multiverse” approach to brain function.

 The body of the coconut octopus

 Lacking skeletal support, this creature’s arms work as muscular hydrostats and contain longitudinal, transverse and circular muscles around a central axial nerve.
-Which basically means that they can extend/contract their arms, twist left or right, bend at any place in any direction and/or be held rigid.
-Each arm has a multitude of muscle controlled suction cups, that can grab, feel, manipulate, and even taste objects.
+This basically means that they can extend/contract their arms, twist left or right, bend at any place in any direction and/or be held rigid.
+Each arm has a multitude of muscle-controlled suction cups, that can grab, feel, manipulate, and even taste objects.
 Octopuses are basically “brains with arms”, or “thinking muscles”, that can control their bodies to such an extent, that they’ll fit through any opening the size of their beak.
-The parrot-like beak of all octopus species contain venomous saliva and is the only hard part of their bodies.
+The parrot-like beak of all octopus species contains venomous saliva and is the only hard part of their bodies.

 Masters of RNA

 Octopuses, as well as some other cephalopods, are capable of greater RNA editing (which involves changes to the nucleic acid sequence of the primary transcript of RNA molecules) than any other organism.
 More than 60% of RNA transcripts for their brains are re-coded by editing, compared to less than 1% for that of a human.
 This allows the octopus to evolve/adapt/learn from the experiences of previous generations, without actually being taught.